benjamin-chan/TeoPsychiatricSymptoms/docs/report.md

 |:----------|-------------:|-------:|--------:|-------:|-------:|--------:|-----------:|
 |Unadjusted |       604.194|     568| -297.503| 599.006| 607.694|  595.006|         567|
 |Adjusted   |       604.194|     568| -254.388| 526.776| 565.871|  508.776|         560|

+For a 10-point increase in FMSS, the adjusted odds ratio is 0.647.

 ## Additional questions